opendcs/opendcs/docs/source/legacy-resevap-computation.rst

 ResEvap assumes that the vertical temperature profile is governed by the energy transfer through the water surface, which requires that the inflows and outflows are negligible components of the energy balance.
-This is appropriate for the Missouri River watershed (Daly 2005), which ResEvap was designed for, but this assumption should be carefully analyzed when applying to new watersheds.
+This is appropriate for the Missouri River watershed :ref:`(Daly 2005) <References>`, which ResEvap was designed for, but this assumption should be carefully analyzed when applying to new watersheds.
 Four heat transfer modes are computed: sensible, latent, shortwave radiation and longwave radiation.
 Computation of these fluxes are described in the “Evaporation Computations” and “Radiation Computations” sections of this document.
 Based on these fluxes, and the initial water temperature at each layer in the profile, the temperatures are updated as described in the “Vertical Temperature Profile Computations” section.

 **Note:** `Appendix 1`_ **has a definition of all variables in the computations, and** `Appendix 2`_ **has a definition of all the constants used.**